Trinidad: Zoology

 The island of Trinidad has a rich biodiversity.
 The fauna is overwhelmingly of South American origin.
 There are about 100 species of mammals including the Guyanese red howler monkey, the collared peccary, the red brocket deer, the ocelot and about 70 species of bats.
 There are over 400 species of birds including the endemic Trinidad piping-guan.
 Reptiles are well represented, with about 92 recorded species including the largest species of snake in the world, the green anaconda, the spectacled caiman, and one of the largest lizards in the Americas, the green iguana.
 Trinidad is also the largest leatherback turtle nesting site in the western hemisphere; they nest on Trinidad's eastern and northern beaches.
 There are 37 recorded frog species, including the tiny El Tucuche golden tree frog, Trinidad poison frog, and the more widespread huge cane toad.
 About 43 species of freshwater fish are known from Trinidad, including the well known guppy.
 It is estimated that there are at least 80,000 arthropods, and at least 600 species of butterflies.

 The William Beebe Tropical Research Station (founded by William Beebe), also known as Simla, lies 8 km north of Arima.

 Economy

 The economy of Trinidad and Tobago is diversified, based to a large extent on oil and natural gas.
 It is one of the leading gas-based export centers in the world, being one of the top five exporters of liquefied natural gas and the largest onshore natural gas well was recently discovered in southern Trinidad.
-This has allowed Trinidad to capitalize on the biggest mineral reserves within its territories.
+This has allowed Trinidad to capitalise on the biggest mineral reserves within its territories.
 It is an oil-rich country and stable economically.